madhavkosi/designPatterningolang/SystemDesign/notes/shortNotes.md

 ---

 These methods help improve performance, scalability, and manageability in large-scale applications by distributing data across multiple nodes or servers.

+### Data Sharding Techniques

+Data sharding distributes large datasets across multiple storage resources (shards) to improve performance, scalability, and resource utilization.

+---

+ **1. Range-based Sharding**
+- **Definition**: Divides data into shards based on a specific range of values for a partitioning key.
+- **Example**: An e-commerce platform shards order data by order dates, creating monthly or yearly shards.
+Queries for specific date ranges only access relevant shards, improving performance.

+ **2. Hash-based Sharding**
+- **Definition**: Uses a consistent hash function on the partitioning key to generate hash values determining the destination shard.
+- **Example**: A social media platform shards user data by user IDs, applying a hash function to distribute data evenly across shards, optimizing storage and query performance.

+**3. Directory-based Sharding**
+- **Definition**: Utilizes a lookup table (directory) to map each data entry to a specific shard, allowing flexible shard management.
+- **Example**: An online gaming platform maps player usernames to shards via a directory, enabling easy addition, removal, or reorganization of shards without rehashing the dataset.

+**4. Geographical Sharding**
+- **Definition**: Partitions data based on geographical locations, storing data closer to users to reduce latency.
+- **Example**: A global streaming service shards user data by country, storing shards in local data centers to ensure lower latency and better performance for users in those regions.

+**5. Dynamic Sharding**
+- **Definition**: Adapts the number of shards based on data size and access patterns, automatically creating, merging, or splitting shards.
+- **Example**: An IoT platform dynamically adjusts shards based on the volume and frequency of incoming sensor data, optimizing resource utilization and performance as devices are added or removed.

+**6. Hybrid Sharding**
+- **Definition**: Combines multiple sharding strategies to optimize performance by leveraging the strengths of different techniques.
+- **Example**: Cloud service providers use a mix of geo-based and directory-based sharding to ensure high-speed, consistent services globally, tailored to diverse client needs and infrastructure.

+---

+### Key Points
+- **Range-based Sharding**: Shards based on data ranges (e.g., dates).
+- **Hash-based Sharding**: Uses hash functions for even data distribution.
+- **Directory-based Sharding**: Maps data entries to shards via a lookup table.
+- **Geographical Sharding**: Partitions data by geographic location to reduce latency.
+- **Dynamic Sharding**: Adjusts shards based on data size and access patterns.
+- **Hybrid Sharding**: Combines multiple sharding methods for optimal performance.

+These techniques help manage large datasets efficiently, enhancing the performance, scalability, and resilience of distributed systems.